clc3-CloudComputing/jku-ws20/4 Continuous Deployment/exercise 4.1/README.md

 1. In order to prepare your deployment for a zero-downtime rolling update, you need to specify the following fields:
     - `.spec.replicas`: Specifies the used replicas.
 Here at least two replicas are needed to perform a rolling update, e.g. use 3 replicas.
     - `.spec.strategy.type`: Specifies the strategy used to replace old Pods by new ones. `.spec.strategy.type` can be "Recreate" or "RollingUpdate".
-"RollingUpdate" is the default value.
-    - `.spec.strategy.rollingUpdate.maxUnavailable`: Specifies the maximum number of Pods that can be unavailable during the update process
+    - `.spec.strategy.rollingUpdate.maxUnavailable`: Specifies the maximum number of Pods that can be unavailable during the update process.
     - `.spec.strategy.rollingUpdate.maxSurge`: Specifies the maximum number of Pods that can be created over the desired number of Pods.
     - `.spec.container.readinessProbe`: Specifies a readiness probe for checking whether our application is ready to handle traffic.
     - `.spec.container.lifecycle.preStop`: Specifies a lifecycle hook, which must complete before the container is terminated.

     ```yaml
     apiVersion: apps/v1